Smart Money Is Betting Big In AXON Options - Axon Enterprise (NASDAQ:AXON)

 Present Market Standing of Axon Enterprise

-A total of 1 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $713.0.
+In the last month, 1 experts released ratings on this stock with an average target price of $713.0.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * Maintaining their stance, an analyst from Morgan Stanley continues to hold a Overweight rating for Axon Enterprise, targeting a price of $713.
+Click here for access. * An analyst from Morgan Stanley has decided to maintain their Overweight rating on Axon Enterprise, which currently sits at a price target of $713.

-Options trading presents higher risks and potential rewards.
-Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest Axon Enterprise options trades with real-time alerts from Benzinga Pro.
+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for Axon Enterprise with Benzinga Pro for real-time alerts.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.